Kleshni/QDPB/Readme.md

 qdbdpqpbqpqpbdqpbpbqdpdqpqbdpdqdbpbqbpdbpqdpb
 ```

 Contains about 64 bits of information.
-Another idetifier produces a completely different output:
+Another identifier produces a completely different output:

 ```
 qdbqdbqpdpdbqbqpbqdbpqpdqbpqdbpdqdpqdpbqbdbpb